shuangxia/self-driving-car-engineer/P3-submission/writeup.md

 ### Model Architecture and Training Strategy

-#### 1. An appropriate model architecture has been employed

-I adopted NVIDIA CNN architecture with extra dropout layers.
+#### 1. Architecture Design Approach

+I started the NVIDIA network architecture, as previous work has shown good performance.
+The model consists of five convolutional layers followed by three fully connected layers.
+I added a cropping layer at the very front to crop off the top and bottom part of images, to keep only the part where it shows the road.

-#### 2. Attempts to reduce overfitting in the model
+#### 2. Avoid overfitting

-The model contains two dropout layers in order to reduce overfitting.

-The model was trained and validated on different data sets to ensure that the model was not overfitting.
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+The first training suggested overfitting, given the validation loss was much higher than the training loss.
+To avoid overfitting, I added one dropout layer with a drop rate of 0.5 after each of the first two fully connected layers.
+It turned out that the model was not overfitting anymore but with a tradeoff of accuracy.
+It seemed that the dropout was too strong.

+![Initial Model Overview][image1]

+I then tried to use a lower dropout rate (0.8) and also by removing one of the dropout layer.
+After a couple of trials, I settled the model with one dropout layer after the first FC layer with a rate of 0.8 as it showed the best validation score.

 #### 3. Model parameter tuning

 The model used an adam optimizer, so the learning rate was not tuned manually.

-#### 4. Appropriate training data

-Training data was chosen to keep the vehicle driving on the road.
+After reading some comments on the choice of optimizer, I tried out a different loss function.
+Instead of MSE I used MAE and it turned out to improve the performance a bit more.
+MSE penalise larger errors more while MAE penalise errors equally.
+It's probably a more appropriate metrics in this case.

+The ideal number of epochs was about 7-10 as after that the validation error would start increasing again.

+### Creation of the Training Set

 I used the data provided by the project, which contains images from left, right and centre cameras.

-### Model Architecture and Training Strategy

-#### 1. Solution Design Approach

-The architecture is adapted from the NVIDIA network architecture, with two dropout layers between the fully connected layers to avoid overfitting.

-![Model Overview][image1]

-#### 2. Creation of the Training Set

-I used the training set provided by the course.
+![Left Camera][image3]![Center Camera][image2]![Right Camera][image4]

 ##### use side camera